Updated on December 6, 2023

 What are Focalin Addiction Treatment Options?

 The safest way to stop using a drug is under the care of a medical professional.
-Tapering is a method that decreases a drug dose over time to prevent severe withdrawal symptoms.
+They can help with tapering, a method that decreases a drug dose over time to prevent severe withdrawal symptoms.

 This gradual process helps the brain and body adjust to the absence of a drug.
 It also prevents uncomfortable side effects.

-Cognitive-behavioral therapy is a program that teaches how to identify problematic behaviors in addiction and correct them.
-During this program, you learn to think ahead about likely problems and how to handle them.
+Cognitive-behavioral therapy is a program that teaches you how to identify problematic behaviors in addiction and correct them.
+During this program, you learn to think ahead about potential problems and how to handle them.

 Examples of specific techniques that the National Institute on Drug Abuse recommends include: